Chapters of Life

 Fair Use

-Cornell Law School offers a checklist for determine whether something falls within the exclusive rights of fair use of copyrighted material.
+Cornell Law School offers a checklist for determining whether something falls within the exclusive rights of fair use of copyrighted material.

 Copyright infringement and remedies

-This Cornell Law School site links to the sections of the Copyright law, including infringement, remedies, damages and profits, attorney’s fees and other issues.
+This Cornell Law School site links to the sections of Copyright law, including infringement, remedies, damages and profits, attorney’s fees, and other issues.

 Copyright Fact Sheets